CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

    - Is all lineage available for all data sources for a Glossary Term.

 If a Glossary Term changes its RuleSet, all streams that use this term will prompt you to reprocess the stream.
 This typically means removing all data and streaming it all again.
-This howvere is down to the implementation of that reprocessing logic.
+This however is down to the implementation of that reprocessing logic.

-A Rulesset is a Query Filter that determines the records assocaited with the Glossary Term.
+A rule-set is a Query Filter that determines the records associated with the Glossary Term.
 This takes the shape of a string query that uses Lucene Syntax such as

 +entityType:/Organization +hubspot.deal.dealStage:123